juliogomez/devops/README.md

 # Operations

-Once developers feel comfortable with code running in their laptops they need to start thinking about how it will go into production.
+Once developers feel comfortable with code running in their workstations they need to start thinking about how it will go into production.
 That production environment might be on-premises (private) or in the Cloud (public), depending on many different factors, like cost, data confidentiality or even local country regulations.

 ## On-premises deployment